 A couple of weeks, a 12-15 years old desktop PC of mine died.
 After a quick investigation, it appeared to have some sort of electrical problem around the mainboard and the power supplier.

 I took a full week, to evaluate what to do.
-From hardware point of view, it didn’t deserve any replacement.
+From the hardware point of view, it didn’t deserve any replacement.

 After a couple of days of preparations, I decided to clone the system partition into a Virtualbox VM.